- Employee Lending Library

 Books without Clackamas County labels have been donated from personal collections of colleagues.
 Wellness cannot guarantee the quality of resources; use your judgment about what is helpful for you.
 Please refrain from donating books such as fad diets.

-For information about the Clackamas County Weight Management program, click here (Weight Management).
+Get information about the Clackamas County Weight Management program.

 We partner with professionals to give talks on a variety of topics.
 Watch for Lunch N' Learn class announcements in our Wellness & Safety @ Work Newsletter and in countywide e-mails.
 Let us know what you’d like to hear.